Skip to content

 • Time Offset: This should be set to 0, but if you find that changes are not being synced, try increasing the value to tell the plugin to offset timestamps

-• Auto-Map Users: Set to Yes to map users one-to-one by checking first & last names.
+• Auto-Map Users: Set to Yes to map users one-to-one by checking first and last names.
 Set to no if you would like to map users manually.
 Please note that duplicate names in the external system will be ignored.

 • On-Premise URL: For on-premise GitLab installations only, please enter the name of your server (e.g. http://myserver), if left blank, the data synchronization will assume you are using the cloud URL for GitLab (https://www.gitlab.com)